triton-inference-server/fastertransformer_backend/README.md

 # OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->

+**NOTE: Fastertransformer backend is currently undergoing restructuring.
+Build instructions are only tested with Triton container versions <= `23.04`**.

 # FasterTransformer Backend

 The Triton backend for the [FasterTransformer](https://github.com/NVIDIA/FasterTransformer).
 This repository provides a script and recipe to run the highly optimized transformer-based encoder and decoder component, and it is tested and maintained by NVIDIA.
 In the FasterTransformer v4.0, it supports multi-gpu inference on GPT-3 model.
 This backend integrates FasterTransformer into Triton to use giant GPT-3 model serving by Triton.
 In the below example, we will show how to use the FasterTransformer backend in Triton to run inference on a GPT-3 model with 345M parameters trained by [Megatron-LM](https://github.com/NVIDIA/Megatron-LM).
 In latest release, FasterTransformer backend supports the multi-node multi-GPU inference on T5 with the model of huggingface.